ArnavWadalkar/Quantum-Mechanics-and-Functional-Analysis-Notes/README.md

-# Quantum Mechanics & Functional Analysis Notes 🧠
+# Quantum Mechanics & Functional Analysis Notes

-This repository contains a collection of notes, explanations, publically available articles and Q&A on the mathematical foundations of quantum mechanics.
+This repository contains a collection of notes, explanations, publicly available articles and Q&A on the mathematical foundations of quantum mechanics.
 The content is structured as a series of articles, each provided as both a LaTeX (`.tex`) source file and a compiled PDF.

 ---
 ## Disclaimer & AI Attribution